pnnl/ANIMATE/design/api_design.md

     - _variable_names_: list of variables from `self.data` to be used for the aggregation function
     - _new_variable_name_: name of the new variable that will contain the aggregated data
     - _function_to_apply_: one of the following aggregate function 'sum', 'max', 'min', or 'average'
+    - _inplace_: bool, whether to do inplace modification of the data.
+By default, False.
     - **return**: `pandas.DataFrame` containing all existing and a newly computed column.

 - [x] `check()`